Jkutkut/Xun-GuiTos/README.md

         - RootMenu.html, rootMenu.js
     - WaitingRoom phrases now on NodeRed.
     - MissionPoll cards now with new class to avoid selecting the text.
+    - RootMenu changes:
-    - RootMenu UI updated.
+        - UI updated.
-    - RootMenu's function getPlayersOrder now returns the correct order.
+        - function getPlayersOrder now returns the correct order.
+        - missions update with the players selected for the mission.
+        - Current state now appears on screen.
     - MainMenu bugs fixed.
 ### v0.3:
 - v0.3.5: